 - Injury Assessment & Treatment

 - Family Planning Services

 - Low-cost Prescription Medications

 Where do I go if I am not feeling well?

-The Health Center is located on the first floor of the Alan B. Mollohan Campus Community Center in Room 140.
-The hours of the Campus Health Center are Monday—Friday 8:30 a.m.—4:30 p.m.
-As a current, registered student you have full access to all services within the Campus Health Center.
+The Health Center is located on the first floor of the Alan B. Mollohan Campus Community Center in Room 137.
+The hours of the Campus Health Center are currently Tuesday, Wednesday, and Thursday from 12:30 p.m. to 4:30 p.m.
+Current, registered students have access to all services within the Campus Health Center.
 Most services provided by the Nurse Specialist are free of charge to students.
-The Center is staffed with a full-time Nurse Specialist.
 Students should stop in to see the nurse for treatment or to be referred to a physician.
 The goal of the Campus Health Center is to make you feel better so that you can return to class.
 All of the over-the-counter medications dispensed to students are free of charge.
 The Health Center carries a limited amount of prescription medications.
 There is a charge for available prescription drugs.